 There is also a separate non-statutory (or “common law”) method of enforcing judgments in Texas.

-In other words, the UEFJA/UFCMJRA are not the sole and exclusive means to obtain recognition and enforcement of a judgment.
-A lawsuit can be filed with the judgment creditor (the plaintiff) immediately moving for summary judgment against the judgment debtor (the defendant) based on claim preclusion, res judicata, comity, and Full Faith and Credit when it is applicable.
+The UEFJA/UFCMJRA are not the sole and exclusive means to obtain recognition and enforcement of a judgment.
+A lawsuit can be filed as usual with the judgment creditor (the plaintiff) immediately moving for summary judgment against the judgment debtor (the defendant) based on claim preclusion, res judicata, comity, and Full Faith and Credit when it is applicable.
 This common law method may be more preferable in some instances because it allows a plaintiff to name and serve additional defendants as well—such as affiliated companies or individuals subject to personal jurisdiction in Texas who were not in the original suit—in order to further prosecute claims of fraudulent transfer, alter ego, or otherwise.

 Keep in mind all judgments in Texas go dormant after 10 years.

-Regardless of the method used, it is important to realize that a judgment which is domesticated is then subject to all other Texas laws.
+Regardless of the method used, it is important to realize that a domesticated judgment becomes subject to all other Texas laws.
 Section 16.066 of the Texas Civil Practice & Remedies Code specifically bars any action to enforce an out-of-state or foreign-country judgment in Texas if: (a) it would be time barred in the place where the judgment was rendered or (b) the judgment is more than 10 years old and the defendant has resided in Texas for more than 10 years.
-Like all domestic judgments in Texas, one that has been dormant for 10 years or more is generally no longer valid.
+Like all judgments originally issued in Texas, a domesticated judgment that has been dormant for 10 years or more is generally no longer valid.

 Arbitration awards may be confirmed and enforced in Texas, but that is governed by federal law.